MediaCrush/MediaCrush/docs/api.md

 * `files`: A list of files that are the result of converting the original file into different formats.
 * `extras`: Auxiliary files, such as a thumbnail or subtitles.
 * `flags`: A dictionary of flags that determine the behaviour of the player relevant to the `blob_type`.
 Note that the flags shown here are an example set and the list of available flags may vary.
 Consult Appendix B for more information.
+* `metadata`: Various attributes that describe the media file, such as duration or resolution.
+Each media type will have different metadata, and some or all of it may not be present.
+Each media type will have different metadata, and some or all of it may not be present.
 * `original`: The original file that was uploaded, as-is.
 * `hash`: A unique identifier within MediaCrush.
 * `type`: The original mimetype, provided by the user.
 You should not base decisions on this value.